2023 Belgrade City Assembly election: 2023 protests

 In May 2023, the Belgrade school shooting and a mass murder near Mladenovac and Smederevo occurred.
-The government of Serbia responded by adopting measures such as stricter regulations on gun ownership and hiring 1,200 police officers to schools; its response was also criticised, particularly due to the statement of Branko Ružić, the minister of education, who said that "a cancerous, pernicious influence of the Internet, video games, and so-called Western values, is evident" (evidentan je kancerogen, poguban uticaj interneta video igrica, takozvanih zapadnih vrednosti) in the shooting, and Ana Brnabić, the prime minister of Serbia, who said that the "system did not fail" (sistem nije zakazao) when responding to the claims that the government could have stopped the shootings.
+The government of Serbia responded by adopting stricter regulations on gun ownership and deploying 1,200 police officers to schools.
+However, its response was criticised, particularly due to the statement of Branko Ružić, the minister of education, who said that "a cancerous, pernicious influence of the Internet, video games, and so-called Western values, is evident" (evidentan je kancerogen, poguban uticaj interneta video igrica, takozvanih zapadnih vrednosti) in the shooting, and Ana Brnabić, the prime minister of Serbia, who said that the "system did not fail" (sistem nije zakazao) when responding to the claims that the government could have stopped the shootings.

-This resulted in mass protests, named Serbia Against Violence, which began on 8 May in Belgrade.
+Mass protests known as Serbia Against Violence began on 8 May in Belgrade.
 Tens of thousands attended the protests.
 Despite being organised by the SSP, DS, Narodna, Do not let Belgrade drown (NDB), and Together (Zajedno) opposition parties, no party signs were reported to be seen at the protests.
 In response to the Serbia Against Violence protests, Vučić held an SNS-organised gathering on 26 May in Belgrade.
 The protests ended in early November.